eustasy-archive/here-miss/README.md

-dnt
+Here, Miss.
 ===

-Do Not Track in a handy set of variables, disabled for IE 10+ users by default (configurable).
+Do Not Track settings in a handy set of variables, disabled for IE 10+ users by default (configurable).